dakota1599/FileDatabase/README.md

-# WebBlogApp
+# PollApp
-Simple blog web app that people can create accounts on and post blog posts to.
+Simple poll web app that people can create polls on and vote and what not.